 Take a dip at the Cotter Reserve

 The Murrumbidgee River is where Canberrans go on the weekend to swim and escape the city during summer.
-There are several right spots to take a dip, but one of the most popular is Cotter Reserve, located on the tributary, the Cotter River.
+There are several right spots to take a dip, but Cotter Reserve is one of the most popular, located on the tributary, the Cotter River.
 This scenic spot is just half an hour’s drive west of Canberra, but you will feel a world away from the city.
 Enjoy a picnic on the river with forest and tranquillity all around.
 Take a refreshing dip at one of the swimming holes on the river, visit Cotter Dam or take the kids to the fun-filled playground at Cotter Avenue.

 Drive to the ocean and visit Batemans Bay